ethpandaops/ethereum-package/README.md

         "capella_fork_epoch": 2,
         "deneb_fork_epoch": 4
     },

+    "tx_spammer_params": {
+        //  A list of optional extra params that will be passed to the TX Spammer container for modifying its behaviour "tx_spammer_extra_args": []
+    }

     // True by defaults such that in addition to the Ethereum network:
     //  - A transaction spammer is launched to fake transactions sent to the network